spack/spack/lib/spack/docs/tutorial_packaging.rst

       Tool to detect and report MPI objects like MPI_Requests and MPI_Datatypes

-As we fill in more information about this package the ``spack info`` command will become more informative.
+As we fill in more information about this package, the ``spack info`` command will become more informative.
 Now let's start making this package build.

 ------------